AtriSaxena/atrisaxena.github.io/_posts/2020-02-02-deploy-deeplearning-model-kubernetes.md

 ```
 NAME                   TYPE           CLUSTER-IP     EXTERNAL-IP     PORT(S)        AGE
-object-detection-app   LoadBalancer   10.11.250.71   35.225.226.94   80:30271/TCP   4m
+ssd-detection-app   LoadBalancer   10.11.250.71   35.225.226.94   80:30271/TCP   4m
 kubernetes   ClusterIP      10.11.240.1    <none>          443/TCP        18m
 ```

-Grab the "EXTERNAL-IP" for your object-detection-app, on this IP you can send request to your model.
+Grab the "EXTERNAL-IP" for your ssd-detection-app, on this IP you can send request to your model.
 It's time to call API, run following command in you local terminal(make sure dog.jpg image is there):

 ```
 curl -X POST -F image=@dog.jpg 'http://<your service IP>/predict'